rytis/pygindex/docs/installation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 You need to activate the newly created environment before
-you install :mod:`pygindex` and its dependencies:
+you install PyGIndex and its dependencies:

 .. code-block:: sh